Ayear ago I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

-A Fraud Alert Vs. Freezing Your Credit
+A Fraud Alert Vs. Credit Lock Vs. Credit Freeze

 A credit freeze locks down your credit so that it can't be accessed, a fraud alert allows creditors to get a copy of your credit report as long as they take steps to verify your identity.

-There are three types of fraud alerts you can get.
+For fraud alerts, there are three types of fraud alerts you can get.
 An initial fraud alert which is good for 90 days, an extended fraud alert of 7 years for victims of identity theft, or active duty military fraud alerts, for those who want to protect their credit while on active duty or deployed.

 A fraud alert is free to put in place, and once you place a fraud alert with one company, that company must tell the other credit reporting agencies.
 If you're not sure you want to place a complete freeze on your credit, putting a fraud alert on your account now might be a decent, albeit less effective, alternative.

 Place A Fraud Alert